UHDanke/gd_docs/triggers/collisions.md

 ### UI Trigger

 Collision objects on the UI layer will only check for collisions with other UI objects.
 Players are unable to collide with UI collisions.

-UI collisions are not divided in chunks, dynamic collisions will check all other UI collisions regardless of position.
+UI collisions are not divided in chunks, dynamic UI collisions will check all other UI collisions regardless of position.

-### Dynamic Order

-Collision checks are done sequentially one dynamic target at a time in the following order:
-* Player 1
-* Player 2
-* Dynamic collision objects

 # Collision Trigger
 Toggles off a **Group ID** when collision blocks collide.